 Removing faecal stains

-An accident involving faeces on your floor or furniture is never pleasant – whether it involves a child, a pet or a health issue.
+An accident with feces on your floor or furniture is never pleasant.
+Whether it is a child, pet or health problem.
 These stains are not only unpleasant to see, but also pose hygienic risks.
-Odours, discolouration and bacteria can quickly become embedded in materials.
-Fortunately, a stain of faeces is easy to remove, provided you act quickly and carefully.
-In this article, you can read exactly how best to approach this for each type of surface.
+Odor, discoloration and bacteria can quickly settle in materials.
+Fortunately, a stain from feces is easy to remove, provided you act quickly and carefully.
+This article tells you exactly how best to do this for each substrate.

 Characteristics (anatomy) of a faeces stain